Header image courtesy of HeinzTeh (via Shutterstock)

 Our usual order is laksa with shrimp, fish cake, tofu pot ($70), which comes in a large bowl filled to the brim with prawns, sliced fish balls, and tofu puffs.
 The coconut-rich soup is intense in flavour, with that gritty texture towards the bottom of the bowl that tells you it has been properly made instead of coming out of a packet.
 Being fans of spicy food, we always get more chilli sambal to add in, but the original soup is spicy enough for most.
 If you still have room left, order a portion of kaya toast ($24) to round off the meal.

 Katong Laksa, 8 Mercer Street, Sheung Wan | (+852) 2543 4008

-Located in the City Garden Hotel, it’s little surprise that prices at Satay Inn are slightly more expensive than other Singaporean or Malaysian food joints, but they’ve been doing their thing for 20-odd years and the quality of food doesn’t disappoint.
-Their Laksa ($108) comes with fresh slices of king prawn and fish cakes with lai fun crystal noodles, all served in an aromatic coconutty soup.
+Located in Sino Hotels across the city, it’s little surprise that prices at Satay Inn are slightly more expensive than other Singaporean or Malaysian food joints, but they’ve been doing their thing for 20-odd years and the quality of food doesn’t disappoint.
+Their laksa ($108) comes with fresh slices of king prawn and fish cakes with lai fun crystal noodles, all served in an aromatic coconutty soup.
 Diners have the option of choosing the spiciness levels of their soup base, from mild, authentic, or spicy.